Version 10.3 and later

 Set the ArcGIS Online authorization endpoint with the authorization endpoint on your Portal

 https://<host>:<port>/<subdirectory>/sharing/rest/oauth2/authorize.
 You must also replace the ArcGIS Online token endpoint with the token endpoint for your portal

 https://<host>:<port>/<subdirectory>/sharing/rest/oauth2/token.
 If you are using one of the ArcGIS APIs or SDKs both of these options will often be set using a single option for the Portal URL.

 Version 10.2 and earlier

-ArcGIS Server and Portal for ArcGIS do not support authentication via OAuth 2.0.
+ArcGIS Server and ArcGIS Enterprise portal do not support authentication via OAuth 2.0 in versions 10.2 and earlier.
 Instead both support a generateToken REST API call that can be used with either user credentials obtained from the user who is logging in to the platform via the application or with the application's own credentials.

 You can still create user experiences that mirror the OAuth 2.0 based named user login and app login with the

 A "user" representing the app needs to be provisioned with a username (for instance, app-username) and password (for instance, app-password).
 Apps targeting users unknown to the platform can login using this app-username and app-password with the generateToken API call.
 It's the app's responsibility to keep the app-username and app-password secure using server side code, proxy, or some other means.